 “Vive l’Europe!”
 On Europe Day 27 states and more than 446 million Europeans (including about 67 million French people) celebrate the European Union on May, 9th.
 On that day, many events are organised throughout the EU, including in France.

-Europe Day history
+The origins of Europe Day

 Europe Day has been celebrated throughout the EU for more than 30 years.
 It was created in June 1985, during an official meeting between EU Presidents and Prime Ministers.
 The aim of Europe Day is to bring citizens closer to the European Union.

 On May, 9th 1950, French Foreign Minister Robert Schuman suggested that European countries join together as an economic union.
 According to him, such a union was the only way to guarantee peace in Europe for a long time.
 In his famous Declaration, Schuman said “concrete achievements” were essential to “the preservation of peace”.

 Five other European countries answered the call: Italy, the Federal Republic of Germany, Luxembourg, Belgium and the Netherlands.
-In 1952, they created the ECSC: European Coal and Steel Community, along with France.
+In 1952, they created the ECSC: the European Coal and Steel Community, along with France.

 May, 9th 1950 is a key date in European history.
 Since that day, European countries have been uniting both economically and politically, in order to keep their continent peaceful.

-Europe Day in France
+The celebrations of Europe Day in France

-However, that situation is exceptional as on May, 9th, French people are used to working.
-Because of that, Europe Day is not as popular to French people as are other celebrations such as Victory in Europe Day and the Armistice of the 11th November 1918.
+However, that situation remains exceptional as on May, 9th, French people go to work as usual.
+As such, Europe Day is not a popular celebration among the French people as opposed to other celebrations such as Victory in Europe Day and the Armistice of the 11th November 1918.

 Europe Day is one of the EU symbols, among a few others such as:

 The European flag: it is a very famous symbol of the EU.
 The flag was adopted at the same time as Europe Day, in June 1985.
 It is made up of twelve stars put together in a circle on a blue background.
-The European flag represents unity and solidarity between people of Europe.
+The European flag represents unity and solidarity between the people of Europe.

-The Euro: it is the most concrete symbol for Europeans in their every-day lives.
+The Euro: it is the most concrete symbol for Europeans in their everyday lives.
 The Euro is the official currency of the European Union, even if only 17 countries out of 27 actually use it.
 Still, the euro is the currency of 330 million people.

 The motto: it was adopted in 2000.
-The motto is a latin phrase: “In varietate concordia”, which means “United in diversity”.
+The motto is a Latin phrase: “In varietate concordia”, which means “United in diversity”.